-- Annual written report of achievement and progress. - Consultation evenings two per year. - Parent drop ins One per half term to discuss any issues. - Newsletter featuring key dates and events for the forthcoming term three per year. - School Newspaper produced by children to showcase main activities within classes. - Homework book where feedback is given to homework weekly. - SEND reviews arranged with the SENDCO and class teacher - Pupil Premium Reviews arranged with the class teacher.
+- Annual written report of achievement and progress. - Consultation evenings two per year. - Parent drop ins One per half term to discuss any issues.

+• Newsletter - featuring key dates and events for the forthcoming term - at least three per year.

+• Homework book - where feedback is given to homework weekly.

+- SEND reviews arranged with the SENDCO and class teacher - Pupil Premium Reviews arranged with the class teacher.

-- Assertive Mentoring report on an agreed format, commenting on academic achievement, behaviour, uniform, attendance, timekeeping and attitudes to learning. - Target sheets for core subjects, distributed by the class teacher twice per half term. - Reading records across all key stages and classes, signed off, where possible, at least weekly by a teacher or teaching assistant. - Welcome pack given to all new parents. - Home / School Agreement, outlining the key expectations of the school and the parents. - Postcards to initiate positive contacts with parents about children's work -All staff must make at least three positive contacts per pupil, per term, which should be logged. - Awards Assemblies are used to reward children and create positive contact with parents.
+• Assertive Mentoring report on an agreed format, commenting on academic achievement, behaviour, uniform, attendance, timekeeping and attitudes to learning.

+• Target sheets for core subjects, distributed by the class teacher twice per half term.

+• Reading records across all key stages and classes, signed off, where possible, at least weekly by a teacher or teaching assistant.

+• Welcome pack given to all new parents.

+• Postcards to initiate positive contacts with parents about children's work -All staff must make at least three positive contacts per pupil, per term, which should be logged.

+• Awards Assemblies are used to reward children and create positive contact with parents.
 Every child should be invited to an awards assembly across the academic year.